nmykytyshyn/list-test/README.md

 ---

 #### Submission instructions:

+- Deploy the application to Netlify
-Send us a message you have completed the test, along with a link to the forked repo or your github username and we will get back with you upon reviewing.
-No further actions are required.
+- Send us a link to the repo, along with the netlify link.
+No further action is required.